1960s Wittnauer 242T Chronograph Valjoux 72

 Features: A 38mm stainless steel case with barrel pushers, an acrylic crystal, and an unsigned crown and Beads of Rice Bracelet.
 Its signature feature is the classic 242T dial — matte black with Tritium lume and a matching handset with a three-register chronograph layout and a wildly cool chapter ring in decimal time, which breaks a 24-hour day into 10 decimal hours consisting of 100 decimal minutes, each comprised of 100 decimal seconds.
 This feature was useful in aviation, and is fairly rare in chronographs, making the 242T unique.

-Box & Papers: Yes
+Box & Papers: No

 Condition: The case is in excellent condition, showing light wear from age and use.
 Matte black tritium dial is in very good condition, showing even patination.
 The lume plots show a beautiful patina and have never been re-lumed.
 The original tritium hands have taken on a matching creamy, orange patina and have also never been re-lumed.
 As service history is unknown, a service is recommended in the near future.